helgoyat/star-wars-search-app/README.md

 # Search-App
-API used is found at https://jsonplaceholder.typicode.com/
+Star Wars API used is found at https://swapi.co/